JulianMH/DoIt/README.md

 I do no longer have time to update and keep developing this app, but I will update it in the store if someone contributes to this project on github.

+The azure backend is not open source for now.
+Message me if you want to see the backend code.

 Make sure you install the LiveSDK to be able to compile the source code: https://www.microsoft.com/en-us/download/details.aspx?id=42552

 ## Contributing

 If you want to add features, feel to do so and submit a pull request.
-Or you can just fork it and build your own timetable app.
+Or you can just fork it and build your own to do app.

 No idea where to start?
 Here are some things that could be done: